jochym/qecalc/DOC/sphinx/tutorial.rst

 all the relevant input and output files.
 An example of config.ini is located in qecalc directory.
 All its sections do not need to be populated, only the parameters needed for a specific task.
 If some of the parameters are missing, default values will be used.
-The default values are located in qecalc/qecalc/settings.py
+The default values are located in qetask.py, pwtask.py, etc in qecalc/qetask folder.

-Before the run, check that all the pseudopotentials from the pw config file are available and your output dir exists (e.g. temp/ ).
+Before the run, check that all the pseudopotentials from the pw config file are available.
 Also make sure Quantum Espresso is in your $PATH environment variable.

 Execute your python script which uses qecalc API from your working dir.